shiffman/shiffman.net/p5/kinect/index.md

 ---

-<p><iframe src="https://player.vimeo.com/video/132727296" width="500" height="217" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <a href="https://vimeo.com/132727296"><br/>Open Kinect for Processing Demo</a> from <a href="https://vimeo.com/shiffman">shiffman</a> on <a href="https://vimeo.com">Vimeo</a>.</p>
+<p><iframe width="560" height="315" src="https://www.youtube.com/embed/QmVNgdapJJM?list=PLRqwX-V7Uu6ZMlWHdcy8hAGDy6IaoxUKf" frameborder="0" allowfullscreen></iframe></p>

 # Kinect and Processing

 The Microsoft Kinect sensor is a peripheral device (designed for XBox and windows PCs) that functions much like a webcam.
 However, in addition to providing an RGB image, it also provides a depth map.
 Meaning for every pixel seen by the sensor, the Kinect measures distance from the sensor.
 This makes a variety of computer vision problems like background removal, blob detection, and more easy and fun!

 The Kinect sensor itself only measures color and depth.
 However, once that information is on your computer, lots more can be done like "skeleton" tracking (i.e. detecting a model of a person and tracking his/her movements).
 To do skeleton tracking you'll need to use Thomas Lengling's windows-only [Kinect v2 processing libray](https://github.com/ThomasLengeling/KinectPV2).
 However, if you're on a Mac and all you want is raw data from the Kinect, you are in luck!
 This library uses  [libfreenect](https://github.com/OpenKinect/libfreenect) and [libfreenect2](https://github.com/OpenKinect/libfreenect2) open source drivers to access that data for Mac OS X ([windows support coming soon](https://github.com/shiffman/OpenKinect-for-Processing/issues/13)).